Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can sign up for ACA coverage — colloquially known as “Obamacare” — within 60 days of losing your health insurance.
 You’ll likely need to submit documentation proving that you no longer have coverage.

-In most states, you can enrol in an ACA plan on HealthCare.gov — though some states have their own marketplaces.
+In most states, you can enroll in an ACA plan on HealthCare.gov — though some states have their own marketplaces.

 The COBRA Act allows you to hold on to your employer’s health insurance plan for up to 18 months.
 You’ll need to sign up within 60 days of losing your job — but your premium will no longer be subsidized.
 This means you’ll have to pay 100% of your premium to maintain COBRA coverage.